KeyanSong/431-2018/slides/class21/README.md

 3. Don't forget that [Task F](https://thomaselove.github.io/431-2018-project/taskF.html) (Sharing Study 2 Data), is due at noon on Wednesday 2018-11-28, after the Thanksgiving break.

+## Like `favstats` from the `mosaic` package?

+Then say hello to `inspect`.
+The `inspect` function (also within `mosaic`) provides a way to get results that are like `favstats` but for an entire data frame.
+It does one thing, but pretty well.
+I'll demonstrate today, and I've used it now in the just-completed [Project Study 2 Demonstration](https://github.com/THOMASELOVE/431-2018-project/blob/master/demo_study2/README.md).

+## R Studio preview version is updated again

+If you want to try out R Studio version 1.2.1114 (or later), you can do so by getting [the R Studio preview version](https://www.rstudio.com/products/rstudio/download/preview/).
+The main version is still 1.1.463, as of 2018-11-12.

+- 1.2 is exciting and [adds a lot of nice features](https://www.rstudio.com/products/rstudio/download/preview-release-notes/), exactly **NONE** of which you will need or use in 431.

 ## Visualization of the Day/Week/Month/Year/Milennium?

 [A Timeline of Earth's Average Temperature, since the Last Ice Age Glaciation](https://xkcd.com/1732/) from [XKCD](https://xkcd.com/)